 I’ve been selling PS1 modchips on eBay for a while now.
 This post aims to be the ultimate source of information on PS1 modchips, including how to install them into every version of the PlayStation 1.
 I may have sent you here if you were looking for installation diagrams, or had questions a bout how to install the modchip.
 Continue reading and I’ll answer those questions and more.

 As of right now this guide is still a work in progress.
-For the most part the MM3 modchip section is done, and so is the section for Mayumi v4 modchips, but sections for other chips aren’t yet complete.
+For the most part the MM3 modchip section is done, and so is the section for Mayumi v4 modchips, as well as the section for PsNee modchips, but sections for other chips aren’t yet complete.

 This guide is structured into several pages.
 It’s organized like this primarily so that comments can be more organized and useful for readers.